verrazzano/docs/content/en/docs/observability/monitoring/configure/prometheus.md

 For more information about Alertmanager configurations, see the [Alertmanager Documentation](https://prometheus.io/docs/alerting/latest/configuration/).

-After you have enabled Alertmanager, you can deploy alert rules to get proactive alerts.
+After you have enabled Alertmanager in Step 2, you can deploy alert rules to get proactive alerts.
 To create a `TestAlertRule`, run the following command.
 {{< clipboard >}}
 <div class="highlight">